rpalmore/BookLove/README.md

 # BookLove

-This app is a work in progress.
+Please note: This app is a work in progress.
 It's my coding playground, my daily exercise.

 [See it live on Heroku!](https://booklovelive.herokuapp.com/)